paulgrav/blog/content/posts/feedbin.md

 [FeedBin](https://feedbin.com) is subscription-based RSS feed aggregation service that I use with NetNewsWire.
 NetNewsWire and Feedbin go great together.

 Back in August 2019 FeedBin launched its own [read-it-later capability](https://feedbin.com/blog/2019/08/20/save-webpages-to-read-later/) but I never used it because I found it difficult to send articles to it.
-Bookmarklets are what Feedbin recommends but whilst they work fine on desktop browsers, they are clunky to use in mobile web browsers and are useless when not using a web browser.
+Bookmarklets are what Feedbin recommends but whilst they work fine on desktop browsers, they are clunky or impossible to use on mobile devices.

-Could I write an iOS Shortcut that calls the Feedbin API to save articles to the read-it-later service?
-Turns out it’s easy.
-The great thing about Shortcuts is that you can call them from almost any context on iOS, and not just a web browser.
+Better than a Bookmarklet is an iOS Shortcut that calls the Feedbin API to save articles to the read-it-later service.
+Turns out it’s easy to create.
+The great thing about Shortcuts is that you can call them from almost any context on iOS, and not restrict to a web browser like a Bookmarklet would be.

 The Shortcut will ask for your Feedbin credentials (I wish Feedbin provided API tokens), and they’re used to authenticate an API call to the following endpoint: https://api.feedbin.com/v2/pages.json.
 Once installed you tap on Feedbin Pages in the Share Sheet.